Kenway28/FX-GradientGenerator/README.md

 # FX-GradientGenerator
-this tool help you to generate css code for linear-gradient in java fx
+this tool help you to generate css code for Material Design linear-gradient in java fx

-Requires Java 8.191
+for Java 8.191 and above